the-mace/rivian-python-api/README.md

 ### Missing & Unknown
 1. There does not appear to be an API call that returns `speed` for the vehicle.
 With odometer and polling you can calculate it.
 Example in the CLI
+2. If you lock yourself out of your account by asking for too much data too often (note that this isnt that easy to do) you'll get a response like:

+`{'errors': [{'extensions': {'code': 'RATE_LIMIT'}, 'message': 'See server logs for error details', 'path': ['vehicleState']}], 'data': {'vehicleState': None}}`

+If thats on your primary account you'll need to involve Rivian support to get it unlocked and that will take time etc. Best to use a secondary account for API access.

 ## Dependencies